MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-cleaning-functional-dependencies.md

     providers[providers.CITY == 'DARTMOUTH'].ZIP.value_counts()
     ```

-1. There are other zip codes associated with "DARTMOUTH", but these aren't shown in the graph of dependency violations, as they don't hint at data quality issues.
+1. There are other zip codes associated with "DARTMOUTH", but these zip codes aren't shown in the graph of dependency violations, as they don't hint at data quality issues.
 For example, the zip code "02747-4302" is uniquely associated to "DARTMOUTH" and doesn't show up in the graph of dependency violations.
-Confirm this by running the following code:
+Confirm by running the following code:

     ```python
     providers[providers.ZIP == '02747-4302'].CITY.value_counts()